Norfolk Honey - questions and answers

 Bees on oil seed rape can make a lot of honey early in the year if the weather

 is good.
-Your bees will need to be in good condition and strong and ready for
+To make rape honey your bees will need to be in good condition and

-the rape once it comes into bloom.
-To rely on blackberries in the hedgerows
+strong and ready for the rape once it comes into bloom.
+To rely on the

 (unless there is really good weather and plenty of hawthorn in bloom earlier

-in the year) is not so good.
+in the year) is not so good as far as quantity goes but the quality some

-You can generally borrow an extractor by joining your local beekeeping association
+You can generally borrow an extractor by joining your local beekeeping association.

-- http://www.britishbee.org.uk/ You
+You

-will also be able to ask your local association about bee keeping courses in
+will also be able to ask your local association about bee keeping courses

-your region.
+in your region.
+Visit http://www.britishbee.org.uk

 Q What do you mean by 'split'